gotgit/gotgit/en.rst

 3.1.5        Chinese character support             [26]
 -------------------------------------------------------

-Works excellent in UTF8 environment, but may failed in other locale.
+Works excellent in UTF8 environment, but may fail in other locales.

-If Linux is in other locale such as zh_CN.GBK :
+If Linux is in other locale, such as zh_CN.GBK, in this case :

+* Commit log.
-* Characters other then English can be in commit logs after proper settings.

-  There will be a embed charset encoding directive in commit object.
+  Characters other then English CAN be used in commit log, only if do some proper settings.
+After add some proper settings, there will be a embed encoding directive in the commit object.

+* Filename.

-* Filenames can not use non-English charcters, because tree object is not encoded in UTF8.
+  CAN NOT use non-English characters as filename, because tree object is not encoded in UTF8.

 3.2       Install Git under Mac OS X               [28]
 =======================================================